Haller Index for Pectus Excavatum

 Up until recently, doctors thought the most accurate way to measure the severity of pectus excavatum was a computed tomography (CT) scan.

-A 2010 study proved there were statistically similar connections between the radiographic Haller Index and CT Haller Index.
+A 2010 study proved the differences between the radiographic Haller Index and CT Haller Index are statistically negligible.

-They concluded the CT Scan wasn't required for calculating the severity of the pectus excavatum deformity.
+They concluded that the CT Scan wasn't required for calculating the severity of the pectus excavatum deformity.

 A simple two-way chest radiograph was safer and just as effective.